dreamento/dreamento/README.md

 6. Modulation: sleep modulation by visual, auditory, and tactile stimulation
 7. annotations: The experimenter can set various annotations throughout the experiment.

-## Post-processing:
+## Post-processing features:
-OfflineDreamento.py: Integration of all the collected data for post-processing!
+The post-processing Dreamento is not only able to process the data collected by the Dreamento software itself, but we have made it possible that all ZMax users who use the official software of the company (Hypnodyne HDRecorder) can also process their data with Dreamento!

-*N.B.
-Dreamento can now be used to analyze the recordings by HDRecorder only as well!
-So, any ZMax user can use Dreamento for data representation, time-freq representation, and autoscoring.*
+- OfflineDreamento.py: Integration of all the collected data for post-processing, ZMax data, annotations, TFR, **autoscroing**, and integration with other measurement modalities!

 ## Installation and Prerequisities:
 - Download and install Anaconda (https://www.anaconda.com/).